 In the same year following a colony collapse and the discovery it was caused by pesticides, we began working on a method to quickly seal hives when pesticide spraying was taking place.
 Our UD Intrance was developed and patented to mimic the entrance bees would create in the wild and it could be quickly closed during spray events.
 It quickly gathered a lot of attention and began being pre-installed in beehives by National Bee Supplies

 Towards the end of 2019 Bee.Watch was approached by Andrew Soita of the Africa Apiculture Consortium (AAC) who explained the problems the African honey industry was having to break into world markets due to a lack of traceability.
 Working with the AAC we began working on ApiTrace to help resolve the issues raised and found in doing so we could also address 14 of the United Nations’ 17 Sustainable Development Goals.

-Now Bee.Watch is being used by a range of users and during all of this the security of the database has received police approval, the swarm management system does not publish swarm collectors contact details on the internet and pesticide notifications qualify users under their Red Tractor obligations.
+Bee.Watch products and apps are now being used by a range of users, from bee farmers to pest controllers, all data is securely stored on an ISO27001-approved host, the swarm management system does not publish swarm collectors’ contact details on the internet and pesticide notifications qualify users under their Red Tractor obligations.